 Order Reborn: The original Inquisition was disbanded nearly a thousand years ago.

-Party of Representatives: Discussed here.
-The party members will embody different viewpoints and have differing levels of investment in certain issues.
+Party of Representatives: The party members embody different viewpoints and have differing levels of investment in certain issues, as discussed here.

 Player Headquarters: The player has access to a central fortress where they can speak to their companions, similar to the party camp in Origins.
 The fortress is also customizable to some degree, similar Admiral Anderson's apartment on the Citadel in ME3.
 The Inquisition gains other fortresses as the story progresses.

-Player Party: As in the previous titles, you can to switch control to any member of your current party at will.
+Player Party: As in the previous titles, you can switch control to any member of your current party at will.

 Powerup Mount: You can now ride horses to get around areas faster.